biggaji/paysnap/README.md

-# Paytr
+# Paywave
-Transfer and receive money with anyone, anywhere in seconds using your @paytr-username
+Transfer and receive money with anyone, anywhere in seconds using your username